Isaac Paredes Player Props: Rays vs. Astros

 Astros Pitching Rankings

-- The pitching staff for the Astros has a collective 9.8 K/9, the third-best in MLB.
+- The pitching staff for the Astros has a collective 9.9 K/9, the second-best in the league.

-- The Astros have the third-ranked team ERA across all MLB pitching staffs (3.22).
+- The Astros have a 3.45 team ERA that ranks fifth across all league pitching staffs.

-- The Astros rank 13th in baseball in home runs allowed (23 total, one per game).
+- Astros pitchers combine to rank 11th in baseball in home runs surrendered (23 total, one per game).

-- Urquidy makes the start for the Astros, his fifth of the season.
-He is 1-1 with a 3.66 ERA and 17 strikeouts in 19 2/3 innings pitched.
+- The Astros are sending Garcia (1-2) to the mound to make his fifth start of the season.
+He is 1-2 with a 5.14 ERA and 24 strikeouts in 21 2/3 innings pitched.

-- The righty last appeared on Wednesday against the Toronto Blue Jays, when he threw 4 1/3 innings, allowing four earned runs while giving up seven hits.
+- The righty's last time out was on Thursday against the Toronto Blue Jays, when he tossed seven scoreless innings while allowing two hits.

-- The 27-year-old has an ERA of 3.66, with 7.8 strikeouts per nine innings, in four games this season.
-Opponents are hitting .295 against him.
+- The 26-year-old has amassed a 5.14 ERA and 10.3 strikeouts per nine innings in four games this season, while giving up a batting average of .259 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.